-Chapter 3: If you are planning a funeral or memorial service
+Chapter 2: If you are planning a service

-Funerals are influenced by cultural and religious traditions, family preferences, and costs.
-Most funerals in Canada are held between one and four days after death.
-If a funeral is more than four days after death, the reason is often to accommodate people who are travelling and need more time to arrive.
-Many funerals were also postponed due to the COVID-19 pandemic.
+Services are influenced by cultural and religious traditions, family preferences, and costs.
+Many funeral services in Canada are held between one and four days after the person’s death; however, sometimes it may happen later to accommodate people who need time to travel.
+Many services were also postponed due to the COVID-19 pandemic and took place later, when friends and families could gather.

 Traditional funerals

-- An optional “visitation” or viewing of the body
+An optional “visitation” or viewing of the body sometime before the funeral service

-Funeral homes are almost always involved in making these arrangements; although, families can make their own arrangements if they wish.
+Funeral homes are almost always involved in making these arrangements, but families can make their own arrangements if they wish.

 Funeral services

-Funeral services are often held in a funeral home or a religious building, but they can be held anywhere the family chooses.
-After the funeral service, the remains of the deceased are often transported by hearse to a public cemetery or mausoleum.
-In the case of cremation, some families may choose not to bury the ashes, but to keep them in an urn or scatter them on private property.
+Funeral services often happen in a funeral home or a religious building, but they can be held anywhere the family chooses.
+After the funeral service, the person’s body may be transported to a public cemetery or mausoleum.
+In the case of cremation, some families may choose to bury the ashes, while others may keep them in an urn or scatter them on private property.

 Other options

-A traditional funeral is not the only option.
-Some families choose to bury or cremate the body soon after death, without holding a viewing or funeral service.
-These families may choose to hold a memorial service later.
-A memorial service, sometimes called a “Celebration of Life,” can be held anywhere, in a hall or home, or by a gravesite if the family wishes.
+Some families choose to bury or cremate the person’s body soon after death, without a viewing or funeral service.
+They may choose to have a memorial service, sometimes called a “Celebration of Life,” and this can be held anywhere, such as a hall or home, or by a gravesite if the family wishes.

 Helpful resourcesCanadian Integrative Network for Death Education and Alternatives (CINDEA)